 🎹 Live Performances & Covers

-Known for its interactive call-and-response style, “Glad All Over” became a concert staple for The Dave Clark Five, bringing audiences to their feet.
+Known for its interactive call-and-response style, It became a concert staple for The Dave Clark Five, bringing audiences to their feet.

 The song’s popularity extended to sports stadiums, where it continues to be used as a celebratory anthem.